‘DWTS’ Performers Nelly & Daniella Karagach Take The Koala Challenge With Hilarious Results

 Fans found the video to be lighthearted.
 They shared their feelings in the comments section of the post.

-“Can we also talk about how respectful he was trying to be with his hand placement??” wrote one fan.
+“Can we also talk about how respectful he was trying to be with his hand placement??” wrote one follower.

-A second fan agreed with Nelly being so courteous of his partner while she climbed all over him.
+A second user agreed with Nelly being so courteous of his partner while she climbed all over him.

 “What a gentleman!
-She’s crawling all over him and he’s doing his best to not place his hands in an inappropriate manner, which looks incredibly difficult to do when doing this challenge,” remarked a second follower.
+She’s crawling all over him and he’s doing his best to not place his hands in an inappropriate manner, which looks incredibly difficult to do when doing this challenge,” they wrote.

 “His smile is everything,” wrote a third Instagram user.